Jacopo Facciolati: Works

 He published improved editions of several philological works, such as the Thesaurus Ciceronianus of Nizolius, and in 1719 he brought out a revised edition of the Lexicon Septem Linguarum, a Latin dictionary in seven languages, called the Calepinus, from the name of its author, the monk Ambrogio Calepino.
 The latter work, in which he was assisted by his pupil Egidio Forcellini, he completed in four years, 1715 to 1719.
 It was written in seven languages, and suggested to the editor the idea of his opus magnum, the Totius Latinitatis Lexicon, which was ultimately published at Cardinal Priole's expense, 4 vols. fol., Padua, 1771 (revised ed. by de Vit, 1858-1887).

-In the compilation of this work, the chief burden seems to have been borne by Facciolati's pupil Forcellini, to whom, however, the lexicographer allows a very scanty measure of justice.
-Perhaps the best testimony to the learning and industry of the compiler is the well-known observation that the whole body of Latinity if it were to perish, might be restored from this lexicon.
-Facciolati's mastery of Latin style, as displayed in his epistles, has been very much admired for its purity and grace.
+In the compilation of this work, the chief burden seems to have been borne by Facciolati's pupil Forcellini, to whom the lexicographer allows a very scanty measure of justice.
+The whole body of Latinity if it were to perish, might be restored from this lexicon.
+Facciolati's mastery of Latin style, as displayed in his epistles, has been admired for its purity and grace.

 In or about 1739, Facciolati undertook the continuation of Nicolò Comneno Papadopoli, who wrote a history of the University of Padua, carrying it on to his own day.
 Parts claimed by Papadopoli concerning Nicolaus Copernicus were later exposed as fraudulent by Carlo Malagola and Leopold Prowe.

 His history of the university was published in 1757, under the name Fasti Gymnasii Patavini.

 In 1808, a volume containing nine of his Epistles never before published was issued at Padua.